Publication Ethics

 Conflicts of Interest

 Authors, editors, and reviewers must disclose any financial, institutional, personal, or professional relationships that may influence the research, review process, or editorial decision.
-When conflicts exist, appropriate steps will be taken to ensure impartial evaluation.
+When conflicts arise, the journal will take appropriate steps to ensure an impartial evaluation.

 Funding Disclosure